oloBion/Retip/README.md

 | 1,3 Cyclohexanedione                         | HJSLFCCWAKVHIW-UHFFFAOYSA-N | C1CC(=O)CC(=O)C1                | 1.473133 |
 | 1,4-Cyclohexanedicarboxylic acid             | PXGZQGDTEZPERC-UHFFFAOYSA-N | C1CC(CCC1C(=O)O)C(=O)O          | 1.560217 |

 I mean, simple is setting the excel with mandatory column to start with Retip; is not easy at all having more than 300 compounds annotated with retention time.
 This requires lot of time and investment.
 But if you are working in a big metabolomics lab you probably you have in your hands, and if you don’t... don’t worry about that.
 You can consider use the chromatographics methods you find in this work: FiehnHilic and Riken Plasma.
-Those method are fast and very generalist.You can easily set up in your lab buying few standards that are included in both library.
-Details of these amazing method in C18 and HILIC columns are included as pdf in Retip/inst/extdata.
-Look at that in your R folder.
+Those method are fast and very generalist.
+You can easily set up in your lab buying few standards that are included in both library.
+Details of these amazing method in C18 and HILIC columns are included as supplementary matirial in our paper.
 The main concept of this tip is avoid the needing to build a new chromatographic method with hundreds of standards.
 Simply follow Isaac Newton suggestion in 1675: "If I have seen further it is by standing on the shoulders of Giants."
 In this way I invite others “Giants” Lab to do the same as Riken and Fiehn: if you are interested in your chromatographic method be available in Retip, send to us an email.